Algorithms and Turing Kernels for Detecting and Counting Small Patterns in Unit Disk Graphs: Introduction

 Clearly, a unit disk graph $G$ of ply $p$ has a clique of size $p$, i.e. its clique number $\omega(G)$ is at least $p$.
 On the other hand, it was shown in \cite{har2021stabbing} that $p\geq \omega(G)/5$.
 In other words, parameterizations by ply and clique number are equivalent up to a constant factor.

-\subsection{Our techniques.}
+\subsection{Our techniques}

-Our approach heavily builds on the previous works \cite{ICALP} \cite{DBLP:journals/siamcomp/FominLMPPS22} \cite{DBLP:conf/stoc/Nederlof20a}: Theorem~\ref{thm:main} is proved via a combination of the dynamic programming technique from~\cite{ICALP} that stores representatives of non-isomorphic separations to get the runtime dependence down from $2^{O(k)}$ to $\sigma_{O(\sqrt{pk})}(P)$, the \emph{Efficient Inclusion-Exclusion} technique from~\cite{DBLP:conf/stoc/Nederlof20a} to solve counting problems (on top of decision problems) as well.\footnote{Similar to what was discussed in~\cite{DBLP:conf/stoc/Nederlof20a}, this technique seems to be needed even for simple special cases of Theorem~\ref{thm:main} such as counting independent sets on subgraphs of (subdivided) grids.} We combine these techniques with a divide and conquer strategy that divides the unit disk graph in smaller graphs using horizontal and vertical lines as separators.
-As a first step in our proof, we give an interesting \emph{Turing kernelization} for the counting problems that uses efficient inclusion-exclusion.
+Our approach heavily builds on the previous works \cite{ICALP, DBLP:journals/siamcomp/FominLMPPS22, DBLP:conf/stoc/Nederlof20a}: Theorem~\ref{thm:main} is proved via a combination of the dynamic programming technique from~\cite{ICALP} that stores representatives of non-isomorphic separations to get the runtime dependence down from $2^{O(k)}$ to $\sigma_{O(\sqrt{pk})}(P)$, and the \emph{efficient inclusion-exclusion} technique from~\cite{DBLP:conf/stoc/Nederlof20a} to solve counting problems (on top of decision problems).\footnote{Similar to what was discussed in~\cite{DBLP:conf/stoc/Nederlof20a}, this technique seems to be needed even for simple special cases of Theorem~\ref{thm:main} such as counting independent sets on subgraphs of (subdivided) grids.} We combine these techniques with a divide and conquer strategy that divides the unit disk graph in smaller graphs using horizontal and vertical lines as separators.
+As a first step in our proof, we give a \emph{Turing kernelization} for the counting versions of (induced) subgraph isomorphism that uses efficient inclusion-exclusion.
 Theorem~\ref{thm:isosep} uses a proof strategy from~\cite{ICALP} combined with a bound from~\cite{number_graphs} on the number of non-isomorphic unit disk graphs.
 Theorem~\ref{thm:LB} builds on a reduction from~\cite{ICALP}, although several alterations are needed to ensure the graph is a unit disk graph of bounded ply.

 \paragraph*{Organization.} In Section~\ref{sec:prel} we provide additional notation and some preliminary lemmas.
 In Section~\ref{sec:Turing} we provide a Turing kernel.
 In Section~\ref{sec:main} we build on Section~\ref{sec:Turing} to provide the proof of Theorem~\ref{thm:main}.
 In Section~\ref{sec:boundsigma} we give a bound on the parameter $\sigma_s$.
 In Section~\ref{sec:LB} we give a lower bound, i.e. prove Theorem~\ref{thm:LB}.
-We finish with some concluding remarks in Section~\ref{sec:conc}.
+We finish with some concluding remarks in Section~\ref{sec:concUDG}.